rhe8502/ghas_report/README.md

 ## Description

+The GHAS Reporting script is a Python script designed to retrieve various types of GitHub Advanced Security (GHAS) alerts for specified organizations or repositories and generate a report based on the provided options.
+The output formats supported are CSV and JSON.

+Supported alert types are code scanning (vulnerabilities in source code), secret scanning (exposed sensitive data), and dependabot alerts (security risks and outdated dependencies).

+The script offers flexibility in configuring the report, enabling users to focus on the most relevant security aspects for their organization or repository.

 The GHAS Reporting project consists of two Python scripts: `ghas_report.py` and `ghas_enc_key.py`.

 The primary script, `ghas_report.py`, is designed to retrieve various types of GitHub Advanced Security (GHAS) alerts for specified organizations or repositories and generate a report based on the provided options.
 The output formats supported are CSV and JSON.